-Subject Matters to be considered Additional information Supporting evidence to confirm how the development addresses the local demand and need for market housing and affordable housing; commitment in terms of the provision of affordable housing (percentage, size, type and tenure mix); and any other supporting information to justify departure from Policy requirements.
+Subject Matters to be considered Additional information Local services and local facilities Technical Advice Note 4, Retail and commercial development (2016) states that every application for a retail development with a gross floor surface area of over 2,500 square metres, should be supported by a Retail Impact Assessment that provides evidence about the choice of site, economic impacts and other impacts, access and environmental impacts.
+Policy MAN 3 notes that assessments may also be required for some smaller developments, since a development that is smaller than the national threshold could have a substantially detrimental impact on the area's town centres.
+As well as maintaining town centres, retaining a local service or a community facility is important in maintaining and creating distinctive and sustainable communities.
+Policy MAN 4 and Policy ISA 2 outlines the exceptional circumstances in which losing these services and facilities could be considered.
+Policy requirements.
 In accordance with sustainable development principles the Housing Statement should also confirm the final mix of market housing and the arrangements to integrate market and affordable housing, subject to agreement about reserved matters.
-See the SPG Housing Mix (adopted November 2018) Local services Technical Advice Note 4, Retail and commercial development Retail Impact Assessment and local (2016) states that every application for a retail development with facilities a gross floor surface area of over 2,500 square metres, should be Report on the impact of the development on retail services in supported by an impact assessment that provides evidence about the local area. the choice of site, economic impacts and other impacts, access and environmental impacts.
-Policy MAN 3 notes the possibility that Marketing Statement assessments will also be required for some smaller developments, since a development that is smaller than the national threshold The required evidence could include details of use and previous could have a substantially detrimental impact on the area's town accounts, and details of campaigns, with the aim of finding a centres. new owner to take on the existing use.
-As well as maintaining town centres, retaining a local service or a Evidence of marketing will also have to be submitted in order to community facility is important in maintaining and creating show that every effort has been made to ensure suitable distinctive and sustainable communities.
-Policy MAN 4 and Policy
+See the SPG Housing Mix (adopted November 2018) Retail Impact Assessment Report on the impact of the development on retail services in the local area.
+Marketing Statement The required evidence could include details of use and previous accounts, and details of campaigns, with the aim of finding a new owner to take on the existing use.
+In addition, it will be necessary to provide marketing evidence to demonstrate that every effort has been made to secure a suitable business re- use for a proposal to convert rural buildings for residential use.

-SUPPLEMENTARY PLANNING GUIDANCE: MAINTAINING AND CREATING DISTINCTIVE AND SUSTAINABLE COMMUNITIES - CONSULTATION DRAFT

-Subject Matters to be considered Additional information ISA 2 provide the exceptional circumstances in which losing these services and facilities could be considered. commercial building in the case of a proposal for re-use, to convert rural buildings for residential use.
 See SPG change of use of community facilities and services, employment sites and retail units (to be published)